An individual may apply to challenge the CCS exam if the following criteria are met:

 A mark of 65% or higher is required to pass the CCS exam.

 Upon successful completion of the CCS exam, the challenger will be mailed an official transcript, a CCS designate certificate, and a pin.
 They may also use the designation, CCS (Certified Customs Specialist), as long as the designate meets the ongoing renewal requirements.

 Challengers are responsible for maintaining the reliability of all their contact information through their CSCB accounts.
 Failure to do so may result in delays of marks, certificates, or other documents.

-The deadline to submit an application to take the next CCS exam is July 14, 2017.
+The deadline to register to challenge the next CCS exam is July 13, 2018.